-The Department commissioned the National Foundation for Educational Research (NFER) and consultancy firm Ecorys to evaluate the 2012 summer schools programme for disadvantaged pupils.
+The department commissioned the National Foundation for Educational Research (NFER) and consultancy firm Ecorys to evaluate the 2012 summer schools programme for disadvantaged pupils.
 The evaluation found that:

-NFER and Ecorys have prepared a short report which captures the key evaluation findings and some top tips schools may find useful when setting up their summer school.
+NFER and Ecorys prepared a short report which captures the key evaluation findings and some top tips schools may find useful when setting up their summer school.

 Useful information gathered from the 2012 summer schools programme evaluation.